BHS Sleep Center

 Our usual starting point in treating sleep disorders is a polysomnogram,

-either in our recently renovated Sleep Center located near the hospital
+either in our recently renovated Sleep Center located in the hospital

 or with an in-home sleep study unit in the comfort of your own home.
 This